Burns

 Login to favorite or comment on the article

-This webpage includes links to various resources designed to help manage burn capabilities in the event of a mass casualty event.
-This page is updated regularly and currently includes links to resources such as disaster plans, guidelines for providing care in austere conditions, and the American Burn Association Regional Map.
+This webpage includes links to various resources designed to help manage burn patients in a mass casualty event.
+This page is updated regularly and currently includes links to resources such as disaster plans, guidelines for providing care in austere conditions.

 Login to favorite or comment on the article